The Thomas Howell's Education Fund for North Wales

 Governance and Leadership

 The fund operates with a single trustee structure and is administered through The Drapers' Company.
-No trustees receive remuneration for their service, and the organization operates without any employees receiving benefits over £60,000.
+No trustees receive remuneration for their service, and the organisation operates without any employees receiving benefits over £60,000.

 How to Apply to The Thomas Howell's Education Fund For North Wales